-• Partial School Closure - This is still non-traditional instruction, however NTI days are not used for situations where less than the entire district are doing remote learning.
-If a single school or group of schools requires a closure, but the entire district is not closed, those students in those schools would be SBV as outlined above.
+• Partial School Closure - A single school or a group of schools requires a closure, but the entire district is not closed, those students in those schools would be SBV as outlined above.

 NOTE: For the 2020-2021 school year, districts can identify predetermined NTI days in their district calendar.
 In the past, NTI days would not be identified in the district's original calendar.
 As an example, if your district is going to use an A-B blended model and ALL students will be learning remotely on Fridays, you can identify Fridays as NTI days in your original district calendar.